reinhart1010/nix/docs/en/common/az-vm.md

 Part of `azure-cli` (also known as `az`).
 More information: <https://learn.microsoft.com/cli/azure/vm>.

-- List details of available Virtual Machines:
+- Display a table of available Virtual Machines:

-`az vm list`
+`az vm list --output table`

 - Create a virtual machine using the default Ubuntu image and generate SSH keys: